Conning (company): New ownership (2009–present)

 In October 2009, Aquiline Capital Partners acquired Conning & Company from Swiss Reinsurance Company.

 In 2010, Conning launched its High-Dividend Equity Fund strategy and acquired the assets of DFA Capital Management, a market leader in economic, capital markets and risk modeling software.
 The deal included some of DFA's management team, staff, and ADVISE and GEMS software suites.

 On September 20, 2011, Conning and Cathay Financial Holdings received regulatory approval for their previously announced joint venture to form a new Hong Kong-headquartered asset management company, now known as Conning Asia Pacific Limited.
 Later that year, Conning and The Phoenix Companies entered into a multiyear investment agreement under which Conning acquired Goodwin Capital Advisers, Inc. and took management control of the Phoenix's publicly traded fixed income general accounts insurance assets totaling approximately $8 billion.

 In June 2014, Conning completed the acquisition of certain assets of Brookfield Investment Management Inc.’s Core Fixed Income Insurance Business.
 The investment team managing these assets joined Conning in its newly formed midtown Manhattan investment office.

 On September 18, 2015, Cathay Financial Holding Co., Ltd. (TWSE: 2882), completed its acquisition of Conning through its subsidiary, Cathay Life Insurance Co, Ltd. This transaction provided complete continuity for Conning and its clients.

 On January 31, 2016, Conning acquired Octagon Credit Investors, LLC ("Octagon"), a U.S.-based investment manager with expertise in collateralized loan obligations (CLOs), bank loans and high yield bonds.

 In June 2020, Conning Holdings Limited completed the acquisition of a majority interest in the Danish asset management firm Global Evolution.

 In July 2023, Italian insurance group Assicurazioni Generali agreed to acquire Conning as part of a partnership with Taiwan's Cathay Financial Holding unit Cathay Life Insurance.
 On April 3, 2024, it was announced that the acquisition had been completed.
+In June 2024, Conning CEO Woody Bradford was appointed chief executive officer and general manager of Generali Investments while continuing to serve as Conning's CEO and chairman.

+In January 2025, Conning agreed to acquire a 77% stake in MGG Investment Group, a U.S. middle-market direct-lending firm with more than $6 billion in assets under management, for $320 million.
+The acquisition was completed in October 2025, with MGG's management retaining a minority stake and continuing to operate the firm independently.